jamestomasino/blog.tomasino.org/content/post/period-trackers-and-data-privacy.md

 [Euki](https://eukiapp.com) is another app that keeps the data on your device.
 It is available in English and Spanish on iOS and Android.
-Some of the more popular period-tracking prediction features available in other apps aren't to be found in this one, but safety should be a bigger concern these days.
+Some of the more popular period tracking prediction features available in other apps aren't to be found in this one, but safety should be a bigger concern these days.

-You can read more about these apps and others in [this consumer reports review](https://www.consumerreports.org/health-privacy/period-tracker-apps-privacy-a2278134145/) of several period-tracker apps and their privacy.
+You can read more about these apps and others in [this consumer reports review](https://www.consumerreports.org/health-privacy/period-tracker-apps-privacy-a2278134145/) of several period tracker apps and their privacy.

 Be safe, protect your data.